Nihan2019/HYF-javascript1/errors-and-exercises.md

 ```js
 const a=9;
 ```
-your notes:you can not assign two times for const.
+your notes:_you can not assign two times for const._

 [TOP](#errors)

 ---
 ## unassigned const declaration
-broken code:
+*broken code:
 ```js
 const a;
 a = 0;